-Teething gets blamed for a lot of things in a baby’s life, from sleepless nights and those inevitable “I just want to be held by Mom" moments, to runny noses and rosy cheeks.
+Teething gets blamed for a lot of things in a baby’s life, from sleepless nights and those inevitable “I just want to be held” moments to runny noses and rosy cheeks.

-But how many of the "normal" signs and symptoms are really normal with teething?
-And more importantly, how are you supposed to tell if that runny nose your baby has is a cold or just a sign of teething?
+But how many of the normal symptoms are normal with teething?
+And more importantly, how are you supposed to tell if that runny nose your baby has is a cold or just a symptom of teething?

 Teething is a topic of some controversy in medical circles.
-Essentially, there haven't been a lot of studies that have proven, without a doubt, that teething makes babies fussier, gives them rashes, or makes them have a fever.
+Most studies show that teething may cause some symptoms, such as making babies fussier, but doesn’t cause rashes or fever.

-I’ll never forget the surprise I had when one day my daughter just woke up, smiling and happy, with her first tooth.
-I had no idea she was even teething!
-But then my fourth baby came along and every tooth was like a form of long, drawn out torture of sleepless nights and irritability.
-It was brutal.
+I’ll never forget the surprise I had when one day, my daughter woke up, smiling and happy, with her first tooth.
+I had no idea she was teething.
+But then my fourth baby came along.
+Teething involved sleepless nights and irritability.

 - increased salivation (drooling)